 On the cases we take on, the number one job for our medical malpractice lawyer is to find out what happened and why.
 Most times, there is no negligence; the person or family understands what happened; and they can move foreward without any cost to them.

 Sometimes, we find there were errors made that would have prevented the outcome.
 In those cases, our clients get a firm understanding of what happened; why it happened; and we proceed to hold the responsible accountable.

-Our clients have been in 55 of the 88 counties in the State of Ohio and states stretching from California to New Jersey.
+We have represented clients in 55 of the 88 counties in the State of Ohio and states stretching from California to New Jersey.
 There are few health care systems with which we have not had experience.
-Likewise, we have worked opposite every major medical negligence insurance carrier.
+Likewise, we have faced nearly every major medical negligence insurance carrier.